ettodrzz/Cara/README.md

 ### NVM

+Before continuing [Git](https://github.com/ettodrzz/Cara#git) must be installed.

-Clone the repository in the root:
+**Clone the repository in the root**:

 ```bash
 git clone https://github.com/nvm-sh/nvm.git ~/.nvm
 ```

-Uncomment or add the next lines in the .bashrc file to have it automatically sourced upon login:
+**Uncomment or add the next lines in the .bashrc file to have it automatically sourced upon login**:

 ```bash
 export NVM_DIR="$HOME/.nvm"